ed22699/Obsidian/Uni Modules/Dissertation/Dissertation.md

 		- property type
 		- ppd type
 		- record
-	- groups upon LSOA areas so price is median price of area and volume is volume of sales in area
+	- groups upon LSOA areas so price is median price of area and volume is volume of sales in area (uses lsoa for 2001, 2011 and 2021 to reflect population)
 	- uses [ONSPD_MAY_2025_UK](https://geoportal.statistics.gov.uk/datasets/3be72478d8454b59bb86ba97b4ee325b/about) to link:
 		- LSOA
 		- LAD (local authority district - housing markets)